- M.S. in Public Policy and Information Systems Management, Heinz College, Carnegie Mellon University

 - Information and Technology Policy

-Prior to attending UT, Newell was a scientific researcher contracted to the Department of Energy.
+Prior to earning her doctorate at UT, Dr. Newell was a scientific researcher contracted to the Department of Energy.
 She received her Master of Science in Public Policy and Information Systems Management from Heinz College at Carnegie Mellon University.
-Dr. Newell has directed community development initiatives and served as a two-year AmeriCorps member and as a National Service Fellow.
+Newell has directed community development initiatives and served as a two-year AmeriCorps member and as a National Service Fellow.
 She received two national awards, including the Josten's Our Town Award, for her work in strategy and development.